-Our law school was named after Thomas Goode Jones, who authored the Alabama Code of Ethics that served as a model for the American Bar Association's Cannons of Professional Ethics.
-The American Bar Association's current Preamble to the Model Rules Professional Conduct requires that "A lawyer's conduct should conform to the requirements of the law, professional service to clients and in the lawyer's business and personal affairs."
+This law school was named after Thomas Goode Jones, who authored the Alabama Code of Ethics that served as a model for the American Bar Association's 1908 Cannons of Professional Ethics.
+The American Bar Association's current Preamble to the Model Rules of Professional Conduct requires that "A lawyer's conduct should conform to the requirements of the law, both in professional service to clients and in the lawyer's business and personal affairs."

-Each student of Faulkner Law owes a continuing duty to update your law school application to accurately respond to the questions posed therein.
+As a student of Faulkner Law, you owe a continuing duty to update your law school application to accurately respond to the questions posed therein.
 Your law school application provides information relevant to certify you to the state bars.
 Any information that may reflect on your character and fitness to practice law should be fully disclosed in your law school application.
-You must report in writing to the Associate Dean for Academic Affairs and the Assistant Dean of Students any conviction, quilty plea, or plea of nolo contrendere (no contest to the charge).
+You must report in writing to the Associate Dean for Academic Affairs and the Assistant Dean of Students any conviction, guilty plea, or plea of nolo contrendere (no contest to the charge), including any such incidents that occur either before matriculation or during your law school career.
 This includes traffic offenses.
 Failure to report or knowingly deceiving the administration of the law school by withholding information can subject a student to disciplinary sanctions, up to and including dismissal, after the right to be heard.